 Distribution (Sell Signal)

-When funds flow back to exchanges, owners are positioning where they can sell fast.
+When funds flow back to exchanges, owners may be preparing to sell or to access liquidity quickly.

 Why Tracking Whale Activity in Crypto Matters?